 I began teaching while I was in university studying music.
 I had planned to study music arranging, but discovered a passion and gift for piano education, which changed the course of my studies.

 I have worked with adults, children, gifted students, special needs students.
-At present I am only teaching children.

 I had a student who had problems with motor coordination.
 He worked very hard and managed to become a decent pianist, doing quite well in the Arizona Study Program.